-The insurance contract is an insurance policy for non-contracted care insurance (Restitutieverzekering), and is based on:
+The insurance contract is an insurance policy for non-contracted care insurance(Combinatieverzekering), and is based on:

-- the Healthcare Insurance Act (Zorgverzekeringswet) and accompanying notes; - the Healthcare Insurance Decree (Besluit zorgverzekering) and accompanying notes; - the Healthcare Insurance Regulations (Regeling zorgverzekering) and accompanying notes; - the (digital) application form completed by the policyholder or his or her representative; - the details pertaining to an insured party officially reported by the Central Administration Office (CAK).
+- the Healthcare Insurance Act (Zorgverzekeringswet) and accompanying notes; - the Healthcare Insurance Decree (Besluit zorgverzekering) and accompanying notes; - the Healthcare Insurance Regulations (Regeling zorgverzekering) and accompanying notes; - the (digital) application form completed by the policyholder or his or her representative;

 The insurance contract is stated on the policy schedule, which is sent annually to the policyholder.

 We will also send you a (digital) health insurance card.
 Either the policy schedule or the health insurance card must be shown to the healthcare provider when requesting healthcare services, after which you will be entitled to reimbursement of healthcare costs under the Healthcare Insurance Act.

-Either you or the healthcare provider can claim these healthcare costs from us, which we will reimburse subject to the conditions described in Article 3 below.
+Either you or the care provider can claim these healthcare costs from us, which we will reimburse subject to the conditions outlined in Article 3 below.
 You must pay any excesses or statutory personal contributions yourself.